seamusrobertmurphy/monte-carlo-trees/README.md

 #### Visualize residuals {#visualize-residuals}

 To enable access to these predictions, we need to instruct `caret` to retain the resampled predictions by setting `savePredictions = "final"` in our `trainControl()` function.
-It’s important to be aware that if you’re working with a large dataset or numerous resampling iterations, the resulting `train()` object may grow significantly in size.
+It's important to be aware that if you're working with a large dataset or numerous resampling iterations, the resulting `train()` object may grow significantly in size.
 This happens because `caret` must store a record of every row, including both the observed values and predictions, for each resampling iteration.
 By visualizing the results, we can offer insights into the performance of our model on the resampled data.

 ``` r
 monte_carlo_viz = trainControl(